ImperialCollegeLondon/gdsims/docs/gui/usage.rst

 Advanced parameters can be accessed by clicking the Advanced button at the bottom of the parameters section.
 For more information on the model's advanced options visit the :doc:`../user_guide/adv_options` page.

+Advanced parameter files can be selected by checking the file checkboxes.
+This will display some default options where available and/or a custom file option to select your own file.
+This is described in detail in the advanced tutorials of :doc:`tutorials`.

 Note that patch coordinates file selection will only show when an Edge boundary type is selected.

 Also note that the default dispersal type in the GUI is Radial - this differs from GDSiMS, where the default is Distance kernel.